Logotype for AMC Entertainment Holdings Inc

 Financial highlights

-• Ended 2025 with $428 million in cash; positive free cash flow of $51 million for the last nine months, but full year free cash flow was negative $365.9 million.
+• Ended 2025 with $428 million in cash; positive free cash flow of $51 million for the last nine months, but full year free cash flow was negative $365.9 million due to higher capex and operating outflows.

 Outlook and guidance

-• 2026 box office expected to rise by $500 million to over $1 billion in North America, with Europe projected to outperform the U.S.
+• 2026 expected to see a markedly stronger box office, with North American box office projected to rise by $500 million to over $1 billion year-over-year.

 • Management expects significant industry growth in 2026, citing a strong movie slate and a 16% year-over-year increase in January North American box office.